roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  "You'll be there?"
 I asked, as Ashley stared at Megan in a complete state of arousal.

  "Of course," she nodded, walking over to me.
 "The Governor's parties are legendary."
 She leaned in and kissed me too.
 Then she broke the kiss she said, "Now, go.
 The Governor does not appreciate tardiness."
-Report_Story #2